v-finance/camelot/doc/sphinx/source/doc/actions_new.rst

 Every action object has a method :

-.. method:: update_progress(value=0, maximum=0, text=None, info=None, clear=False)
+.. method:: update_progress(value=0, maximum=0, text=None, detail=None, clear_details=False)
     :param value: the current step
     :param maximum: the maximum number of steps that will be executed. set it to 0 to display a busy indicator instead of a progres bar
     :param text: the text to be displayed inside the progres bar
-    :param info: the text to be displayed below the progres bar, this text is appended to the text allready there
+    :param detail: the text to be displayed below the progres bar, this text is appended to the text allready there
-    :param clear: clear the info text allready there before putting the new info text.
+    :param clear_details: clear the details text allready there before putting the new detail text.

 This method should be called regulary to keep the user informed about the progres of the action::

+    movie_count = Movie.query.count()

     report = '<table>'
-    movie_count = Movie.query.count()
     for i, movie in enumerate( Movie.query.all() ): report += '<tr><td>%s</td></tr>'%(movie.name)
         self.update_progress( i, movie_count )
     report += '</table>'

     yield PrintPreview( report )

 Should the user press the :guilabel:`Cancel` button in the progress dialog, the